patleahy/lir/README.md

 # Lir

-*A language for describing the conversion of data in one schema into another.*
+*A DSL for describing the conversion of data in one schema into another.*

-CSE P 590 wi21 Final Project - Pat Leahy - patleahy@uw.edu
+Pat Leahy - pat@patleahy.com

 ## Documents